g0aty/SickoMenu/README.md

 - ❌ Switch/Xbox/Playstation (Not Supported)

 ## ⬇️ Download & Install

+> [!NOTE]
+> You may need to downgrade your game version for SickoMenu to work properly with Among Us.
+>
 ### For Windows
 You can find the latest release [here](https://github.com/g0aty/SickoMenu/releases/latest).
 Either inject `SickoMenu.dll` with a reliable injector or put `version.dll` in your Among Us directory (the folder containing `Among Us.exe`).